 - They don’t make the same mistake twice.
 They learn from their mistakes.

 - They don’t resent other people’s success.
 They cheer another’s success and give others encouragement.

 - They don’t give up after a failure. 😉 They may fail time and again, but the secret is getting back up.

 - They don’t fear time alone.
 They treasure peace.
 They draw strength and become refreshed when they take time to be alone.

 - They don’t think the world owes them anything.
 They work hard toward their goals and take pride in their accomplishments.

 - They don’t expect immediate results.
 This is a tough one, and I’d like to expand on this point.
 I’ve been guilty of this vital mistake.
 Things worth having are worth working hard toward and waiting on.
 I also must say, this comes from the Bible, too: “Wait on the LORD: be of good courage, and he shall strengthen thine heart: wait, I say, on the LORD.” ~Palms 27:14

-We are all called to pursue our interests.
-We must seek what it is we’re good at, and what our passion is.
-Then, take one step at a time to work toward that goal.
-Most of the time the road is long and dusty.
-It isn’t easy, but the winding path will lead you to the right place if you follow your heart to the end.
+We are all called to pursue our purpose.
+We discover what it is we might be good at and then fine-tune it.
+One step at a time is the only way we can reach our dream.
+The journey can be long, but the winding path will lead you to the right place if you follow it to the end.